 The effects of post-traumatic stress disorder on the brain can seem disastrous, but the truth is that one of the largest muscles in the body is very malleable.
 Neuroplasticity makes it possible to reverse any alterations with proper conditioning.

 In recent years, various psychotherapies have been used in treating PTSD.
-Therapies that include reconstruction of events that caused the trauma, in effect attempting to condition the brain to accept the event, and divesting negative connotations of potential triggers, are becoming a popular treatment.
+Exposure therapy includes reconstruction of events and risk factors that caused the trauma, in effect attempting to condition the brain to accept that these traumatic event happened, and divesting negative connotations of potential triggers, are becoming a popular treatment.

 Antidepressants are prescribed readily for symptoms, but alternatives like mindfulness interventions are getting prominence.
 They last up to two months and have shown promising results in decreasing amygdala volume and improving the connection between the amygdala and the prefrontal cortex.